 [100]The IPPC extends beyond the protection of all cultivated plants to the protection of natural flora and plant products.
 It includes both direct and indirect damage by pests and plants as pests (collectively called pests under the IPPC).
 It also covers vehicles, aircraft and vessels, containers, storage places, soil and other regulated articles that can harbour or spread pests.

 [101]The IPPC provides a framework and a forum for international cooperation, harmonization of action, and technical exchange between contracting parties.
-It is the only standard setting body for phytosanitary measures recognized by the World Trade Organization's (WTO) the Agreement on the Application of Sanitary and Phytosanitary Measures (the SPS Agreement).
+It is the only standard setting body for phytosanitary measures recognized by the World Trade Organizationunder the Agreement on the Application of Sanitary and Phytosanitary Measures (the SPS Agreement).

 [102]Implementation of the IPPC involves collaboration by National Plant Protection Organizations (NPPOs), the official services established by contracting parties to carry out the functions specified by the IPPC; and Regional Plant Protection Organizations (RPPOs), which act as coordinating bodies at a regional level to achieve the objectives of the IPPC.